SegataLab/cmseq/README_class.md

 ### class BamContig ###

-Represents a contig to which some reads map against
+Represents a reference to which some reads map against

 To create a new BamContig:
 *Note*: this is NOT needed if a BamFile instance has been created before, as this is done automatically for each contig within the bamfile